-El Aguacero Chiapas (Cascada El Aguacero) is one of the most impressive waterfalls I have ever seen!
-Located just 1-hour drive from Tuxtla City, Cascada El Aguacero features a downpour of silvery curtain-like falls with multiple tiers that flows seamlessly into Cañon Río La Venta.
+El Aguacero Chiapas (Cascada El Aguacero) is one of the most impressive waterfalls in Mexico.
+Located just a 1-hour drive from Tuxtla City, this beautiful waterfall features a downpour of silvery curtain-like falls with multiple tiers that flows seamlessly into Cañon Río La Venta.

-I have put together this complete guide of Cascada El Aguacero Chiapas including where it is, how to get there, how much it costs and what to expect!
+I have put together this complete guide to Cascada El Aguacero Chiapas including where it is, how to get there, how much it costs, and what to expect when you arrive!

 HOW TO GET TO EL AGUACERO CHIAPAS